 NFC payment options – such as Apple Pay – enable quick and convenient payment experiences at the POS.
 Instead of digging for their wallet and pulling out a payment card, a consumer can simply hold up their phone to a payment terminal to make a payment.

 Apple Pay might not seem like the go-to option for patients in a healthcare scenario, but the payment method is more popular than you might think.
-In a recent blog post, InstaMed Security Officer Noah Dermer explained the growing popularity of contactless payments and a recently issued mandate that European retailers must ensure that POS devices are contactless-enabled by 2020.
+In a blog post, InstaMed Security Officer Noah Dermer explained the growing popularity of contactless payments like Apple Pay and its place in healthcare’s future.